 Galettes are my favorite things to bake, because they are so easy.
 They can be sweet or savory, with fruits or vegetables, vegan or with butter.
 In the summer, they are obviously a perfect way to eat lots of summer fruit.
 Plums, nectarines, strawberries, blueberries, peaches, apricots or figs all work great as toppings.
 Serve it with ice cream or whipped cream if you like.

-[Read more…] about Rhubarb and hazelnut cake (vegan)
+[Read more…] about Vegan rhubarb and hazelnut cake

 Berlin is full of elderflowers right now.
 People are making elderflower cordial, there’s elderflower jam and even elderflower sorbet.
 My mother used to make something called Hollerkuechle, fresh elderflowers dunked in a thin batter and then fried in oil and dusted with sugar.
 It was delicious!
 I didn’t manage to replicate that yet, but I did experiment a little with elderflower cakes.
-This one turned out the best: moist and fluffy.
+This vegan elderflower lemon cake turned out the best: moist and fluffy.
 I used a simple recipe for a vegan lemon cake as a base (found on The Ethical Chef), and adapted it with the elderflowers and by adding a little coconut cream.
-Actually the elderflower, lemon and very light coconut flavor worked really well together.
-You need elderflower syrup for this, so this cake requires a little advance planning.
-The syrup is really easy to make though if you have access to some elderflowers (I adapted the recipe from the lovely blog Glasgefluester)- and of course it can be used in many delicious ways in drinks and desserts.
-Make sure to wash the flowers carefully before using though, bugs seem to love elderflowers as much as we do!
+[Read more…] about Elderflower lemon cake

 I can’t wait for spring and all the fresh fruit and vegetables it will bring.
 For now I turned to citrus – again – I was looking for a recipe for an orange cake and came across this one from Greece.
 Since I also had some phyllo dough languishing in the freezer I decided to give it a go.
 I wanted to make a vegan or at least egg-free version though.
 I love eggs and dairy, but I’m trying to eat less of them, so I’m usually looking for ways to replace them when baking.
 Ground flax seeds work well for this purpose.
 Here the (vegan or regular) yogurt, olive oil and orange juice add moisture and the phyllo gives the cake some structure.
 It’s light and refreshing and has a lovely custardy texture, especially once it has soaked up all the delicious orange-cinnamon syrup at the end.